cschleiden/github-actions-parser/README.md

 This package provides a parser and various language-server related features for GitHub Actions.

-Auto-completion and validation of expressions (e.g., `${{ secrets.FOO }}`) requires information about the repository that contains the workflow as well as an authenticated [Octokit](https://octokit.github.io/rest.js/v18/) client for making API calls
+Auto-completion and validation of expressions (e.g., `${{ secrets.FOO }}`) requires information about the repository that contains the workflow as well as an authenticated [Octokit](https://octokit.github.io/rest.js/v18/) client for making API calls.

 ## Usage